ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 }
 ```

 That's probably too short, since we don't know what the `Delegate` protocol is _for_.
-Let's improve it:
+Let's improve it by giving it a longer name:

 ```swift
 protocol DownloaderDelegate {